ricklamers/reflection-repro-vastai/README.md

 ### IFEval
 Is the average of loose/strict of prompt-level and instruction-level (so average of 4 scores).

+### Meta reported scores for Llama 3.1 70B
+For the original scores reported by Meta check out their [MODEL_CARD.md](https://github.com/meta-llama/llama-models/blob/main/models/llama3_1/MODEL_CARD.md).

+Note that the scores reported in this repo are a better apples:apples comparison because they use the exact same eval harness (and the published Llama 3.1 70B Instruct weights).

+Check out the code of [Glaive fork of simple-evals](https://github.com/glaive-ai/simple-evals) to understand the exact details of every eval.
+For example, the harness only uses 0-shot and no maj@8 multi-shot inference techniques.

 ## Prerequisites

 - Access to a remote server (obtained from Vast.ai)